 In August 2015, U.S. Soccer announced two player development initiatives relating to new standards to small-sided games and birth-year registration.
-This section provides information on US Club Soccer’s implementation of those initiatives.
+This page provides information on US Club Soccer’s implementation of those initiatives.

-While the birth-year registration is required to be implemented by all U.S. Soccer members by August 1, 2017, US Club Soccer implemented the U.S. Soccer Federation’s birth-year registration mandates as of August 1, 2016 for all of its programming.
+While the U.S. Soccer Federation’s birth-year registration mandate is required to be implemented by all U.S. Soccer members by August 1, 2017, US Club Soccer implemented this mandate as of August 1, 2016 for all of its programming.
 This includes the NPL, National Cup and all sanctioned leagues and tournaments.

-This means that all US Club Soccer-operated or sanctioned competitions beginning with the 2016-17 season will be based on age group cut-offs of January 1 for each age group.
+This means that all US Club Soccer-operated or sanctioned competitions beginning must be based on age group cut-offs of January 1 for each age group.
 Due to additional interpretative changes by U.S. Soccer since the initial announcement in how competition age groups are labeled, US Club Soccer and other sanctioning bodies have clarified the age group structures for the 2016-17 season.

 Clubs may continue to organize their teams for competition with players of any age younger than the age group cut-off.